Applying for courses

 - All courses can be found in LSF.
 Select “Faculty of Social Sciences”/”Sociology” for Sociology courses.

 - As a Sociology student coming to IfS you can apply to any courses of interest to you, provided you meet the language and study requirements (B2 in German for courses held in German, the same level, B2, applies for English courses).
+With a German level of B2 or higher, you should primarily take German courses, as the number of English taught courses is limited

 - We advise you to select a good mix of courses from different course types, comprising lectures (Vorlesungen), seminars (Seminare) and tutorials (Übungen), which will allow you to spread your work fairly equally throughout the semester.
+In Sociology, lectures are however mostly solely being offered in German.

 |Tutorials and seminars